wanadev/obsidian-project/doc/SerializableClass.md

 }
 ```

-__NOTE:__ There is a built in serializer for `SerializableClass`. to use it, just add the `"@serializer serializableClass"` annotation to your property.

 ## Clone

-To clon a class, just call the `clone` method of the class;
+To clone a class, just call the `clone` method of the class;

 ## Trouble shooting